margolisj/go-supreme/readme.md

 ## TODO:
 ### Current
-* Unify / pool initial item search
-* Possibly increase ATC retries to a much higher number, also increase sleep time while retrying, like monitor
+* Add scheduling
 * Review security code
   * Add key versioning
   * Add date added

 ### Pipeline
+* Unify / pool initial item search
-* Test if I can add cookie and skip checkout
+* Test if I can add cookie and skip ATC
 * Clean up code and model an interface for mobile and desktop
 * Add proxy support for each task
 * Add any size keyword